 “In some interviews it’s hard to think of answers, but in this one, they were asking questions that I felt I had genuine answers and genuine experience to talk about,” she said.

-During his time at NU, Norambuena helped bring speakers like Andrew Yang, Stacey Abrams, Julián Castro and David Hogg to campus.
+During his 2022-23 tenure as the president of the organization, Norambuena helped bring prominent Democratic speakers like Andrew Yang, Stacey Abrams, Julián Castro and David Hogg to campus.

 “It was really helpful to have alumni who are really willing to give advice, tell you about job opportunities or speak on their experiences, and also just to be with other people who are looking for the same jobs and to be able to help each other collaborate,” he said.